 This is a movement class taught to people with dementia at the day center.
 Please contact them for more information about their services and how they might suit you.

-All residents of this retirement community, as well as potential guests, are welcome to take this movement class, which is seated in chairs.
-Please contact the retirement home for more info.
+All Lifelong Learners, as well as potential guests, are welcome to take this movement class, which is seated in chairs.
+Please visit the website to find out more. https://lifelongwake.wfu.edu/

 JOIN OUR MAILING LIST